-Professor Adam Tooze chairs the European History, Politics, and Society MA program and teaches a range of courses in European History.
+Professor Adam Tooze is the Director of the European Institute and the Kathryn and Shelby Cullom Davis Professor of History.
+He chairs the European History, Politics, and Society MA program and teaches a range of courses in European History.

 Professor Tooze teaches and researches widely in the fields of twentieth-century and contemporary history.
 From a start in modern German history with a special focus on the history of economics and economic history his interests have widened to take in a range of themes in political, intellectual and military history, across a canvass stretching from Europe across the Atlantic.
 His most recent book was Crashed: How a Decade of Financial Crises Changed the World (2018).